beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 <section markdown="1">

-## How to share a site
+## How to share a website

-When you're ready to share, you just need to copy and paste the URL.
+When you're ready to share your work, simply share the URL with your recipients.

 <figure>
   <img class="screenshot" src="/img/docs/tour-share-site1.png"/>
-  <figcaption class="thick">Click "Share site"</figcaption>
 </figure>

 <figure>
   <img class="screenshot" src="/img/docs/tour-share-site2.png"/>
-  <figcaption class="thick">Copy the URL</figcaption>
 </figure>

 </section>

 <section markdown="1">

-## How to manage your site
+## How to manage your websites

-Beaker keeps all the sites you create in the "Library."
+All of the websites you create with Beaker are kept in your "Library".
 You can find a link to it in your main menu.

 <figure>
   <img class="screenshot" src="/img/docs/tour-library1.jpg"/>